mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 Within a resource group for roles, transactions are evaluated on a first in, first out basis.
 Greenplum Database periodically assesses the active workload of the system, reallocating resources and starting/queuing jobs as necessary.

 You can also use resource groups to manage the CPU and memory resources of external components such as PL/Container.
-Resource groups for external components use Linux cgroups to manage both the total CPU and total memory resources for the component.
+Resource groups for external components use Linux cgroups to manage the total CPU resources for the component.

 ## <a id="topic8339introattrlim"></a>Resource Group Attributes and Limits